biocypher/biochatter-paper/manuscript.md

 We facilitate access to LLMs by allowing the use of both proprietary and open-source models, and we provide a flexible deployment framework for the latter.
 Proprietary models are currently the most economic solution for accessing state-of-the-art models, and as such primarily suited for users just starting out or lacking the resources to deploy their own models.
-In contrast, open-source models are quickly catching up in terms of performance [@biollmbench], and they are essential for the sustainability of the field.
+In contrast, open-source models are quickly catching up in terms of performance [@biollmbench], and they are essential for the sustainability of the field [@doi:10.1038/d41586-024-00029-4].
 We allow self-hosting of open-source models on any scale, from dedicated hardware with GPUs, to local deployment on end-user laptops, to browser-based deployment using web technology.

 ### Limitations